-- j) defamatory, indecent, abusive or objectionable in language or substance - repetitive of a question already answered (whether at the same or an earlier meeting) - I) asked to embarrass an Officer or Councillor. - No debate or discussion of questions or answers shall be permitted and all questions and answers shall be as brief as possible.
+- j) defamatory, indecent, abusive or objectionable in language or substance - k) repetitive of a question already answered (whether at the same or an earlier meeting) - I) asked to embarrass an Officer or Councillor. - 5) No debate or discussion of questions or answers shall be permitted and all questions and answers shall be as brief as possible.

 QUESTION FORM

-Any question must be submitted in writing to the Chief Executive Officer (or other person authorised for this purpose by the Chief Executive Officer) by 1.00pm on the day of the Council Meeting using this form.
+Any question must be submitted in writing to the ne Chief Executive Officer (or other person

+authorised for this purpose by the Chief Executi ve Officer) by 1.00pm on the day of the Council

+Meeting using this form.

 Meeting Date:

 Name: Phone:

 Address:

 Question:

 Signed: Date:

 Office Use Only

-Question answered at Council Meeting: YES NO
+Question answered at Council Meeting: (tick box) Yes (tick box) No

 By Whom:

 Summary of Verbal Response:

-Weitten Desneys Droneys J P

 Written Response Prepared By:

 Officer's Signature:

 Position: